Extract selected loci¶

 The pangenome graphs embed the full mutual relationships between the embedded genomes and their variation.
 In the following example,

-the variants were called with respect to the chm13__LPA__tig00000001
+the variants were called with respect to the chm13__LPA__tig00000001 contig, which was used as the reference path.

 #CHROM POS ID REF ALT QUAL FILTER INFO FORMAT HG02572__LPA__tig00000001 HG02572__LPA__tig00000005